rancher/rancher.github.io/rancher/catalog/index.md

 By default, the catalog is populated with templates from the [Rancher Catalog repository](https://github.com/rancher/rancher-catalog).

 An admin has the ability to add or remove catalogs to Rancher.
 The catalogs within Rancher can be found at **Admin** -> **Settings*.
 Adding a catalog is as simple as adding a catalog name and the git URL.
-The correct format of the girl URL can be found [here](https://git-scm.com/docs/git-clone#_git_urls_a_id_urls_a).
+The correct format of the git URL can be found [here](https://git-scm.com/docs/git-clone#_git_urls_a_id_urls_a).
 Whenever you add a catalog entry, it will be immediately available in your catalog.

 If you are running Rancher server behind a proxy, you will need to [start Rancher with certain environment variables]({{site.baseurl}}/rancher/installing-rancher/installing-server/#http-proxy) in order for the Rancher catalog to work in Rancher.